open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 ##### Batching processor

-The implementation of the `SpanProcessor` that batches ended spans and pushes them to the configured `SpanExporter`.
+This is an implementation of the `SpanProcessor` which batches finished spans and pushes them to the configured `SpanExporter`.

-First the spans are added to a synchronized queue, then exported to the exporter pipeline in batches.
-The implementation is responsible for managing the span queue and sending batches of spans to the exporters.
-This processor can cause high contention in a very high traffic service.

 **Configurable parameters:**